 Good use can be made of the temperature variation between the shelf positions in several dishes requiring different temperatures may be cooked at the same time.
 In this way maximum benefit can be obtained from the gas used to heat the oven.

 Care should be taken not to overload the oven, allow adequate spacing to ensure free circulation of heat.
-When roasting with aluminium foil ensure the foil does not impair circulation of heat or block any oven
+When roasting with aluminium foil ensure the foil

 Oven Temperature Zones